Conditions

 Info

-The Swallowed condition just codifies some abilities and behavior that various SRD monsters have had, such as the Purple Worm
+The Swallowed condition just codifies some abilities and behavior that various SRD monsters have had, such as the Purple Worm from the official 5E SRD.

 A swallowed creature is Blinded, Restrained, and has total cover against attacks and effects from the outside.
 It takes damage ongoing Acid damage at the start of each of its turns.
 If the swallowing creature takesregurgitate_damage_threshold damage or more on a single turn from a creature inside it, it must make a DC regurgitate_dc Constitution saving throw at the end of that turn or regurgitate all swallowed creatures which fall Prone in a space within 10 feet of it.
 If the swallowing creature dies, the swallowed creature is no longer restrained by it and can escape by using 15 feet of movement, exiting prone.